 Those snapping up their new handset from Apple’s Paulo Alto store were rewarded with more than a new phone.
-Company CEO Tim Cook was in attendance, greeting those in the queue and officially opening the doors when sales kicked off.

 Cook has been spotted in the Paulo Alto Apple store on previous occasions, with yesterday’s iPhone launch seeing Steve Jobs’ replacement meet store staff and talk with early smartphone adopters.

 Those meeting Cook had a better iPhone 6 launch experience than Jack Cooksey, the world’s first iPhone 6 owner.

 Cooksey, who having bought the iPhone 6 in Perth, Australia, dropped his new iPhone while talking with local media.